Self-hosting the bot

 No official support beyond the provided setup instructions, or for specific additional software installation; self-troubleshooting is required.

-For a hassle-free experience with automatic updates, security patches, and support, consider using our managed
+For a hassle-free experience with automatic updates, security patches, and support, consider using our managed custom bots!

 Have patience and read carefully this guide